Beyond the chair.

 Convenience and Compliance for the District’s Business Services Mission

-The service provides “one-stop” efficiency that offers competitive pricing and compliance with State of Washington public procurement requirements via Universal Interlocal Agreements between school districts and ESD 112.
-By participating in the CSG LearningEdge program, a school district will have a transparent, accountable, and compliant service in managing their FF&E financial resources.
+The service provides “one-stop” efficiency that offers competitive pricing and compliance with State of Washington public procurement requirements via Interlocal Agreements between school districts and ESD 112.
+By participating in the LearningEdge purchasing program, a school district will have a transparent, accountable, and compliant service in managing their FF&E financial resources.

 Existing Long-Term Professional Relationships with ESD Programs

-With long-term and successful educational relationships and Universal Interlocal Agreements already in place with ESD 112, local school districts can now utilize ESD 112’s respected statewide Construction Services Group (CSG) to manage their LearningEdge program needs.
+With long-term and successful educational relationships and Interlocal Agreements already in place with ESD 112, local school districts can now utilize ESD 112’s respected statewide Construction Services Group (CSG) to manage their LearningEdge program needs.
 Founded in 1993 as a non-profit organization of expert project/construction management professionals, CSG – now with over 30 professional staff located in offices in Vancouver, Kennewick, Renton, Wenatchee, Spokane, and Anacortes – has developed supportive working relationships with statewide educational service districts, school district educators, administrative leaders, and business and facilities management officers.

 Purchasing Interlocal Agreements